stanfordnlp/dspy/api/language_model_clients/PremAI.md

 pip install -U premai
 ```

-Here is a quick example on how to use premai python sdk with dspy
+Here is a quick example on how to use premai python sdk with DSPy

 ```python
 from dspy import PremAI